Our sacraments

 The Eucharist

 The Eucharist, or Holy Communion, is the sacrament Christ gave at the Last Supper for remembrance of his life, death, and resurrection.
 We believe it is a time of praise and thanksgiving, remembering Jesus' sacrifice that takes away our sins.
 Through consecrating and receiving bread and wine according to Christ's command, we receive forgiveness of sins, strengthened union with Christ and one another, and a foretaste of the heavenly banquet that nourishes us in eternal life.
 For those wanting to better understand this sacrament, a communion class is available.
-Click the link below for more information.
+Contact us for more information.

 Child holding a candle